kendellwelch/Git-Cheatsheet/README.txt

     git merge branch_name: Used to join file changes from one branch to another. git branch -d branch_name: Deletes the branch specified.

-Git Workflow:
+Git Teamwork:

-    1-Fetch and merge changes from the remote
+    git clone: Creates a local copy of a remote. git remote -v: Lists a Git project’s remotes. git fetch: Fetches work from the remote into the local copy. git merge origin/master: Merges origin/master into your local branch. git push origin <branch_name>: Pushes a local branch to the origin remote.

-    2-Create a branch to work on a new project feature 3-Develop the feature on your branch and commit your work 4-Fetch and merge from the remote again (in case new commits were made while you were working) 5-Push your branch up to the remote for review
+Connecting and pushing to github: git remote add origin https://github.com/Cynddelw/Git_Cheatsheet.git git push -u origin master